-- UNIFEM used to fund women's organizations; now UN Women sometimes competes with them. - There are problems with the structure of Civil awid.org/news-and-analysis/csw-59-beijing-betrayed and mented in a variety of ways with perhaps some lack of clarity in their purpose.
+- UNIFEM used to fund women's organizations; now UN Women sometimes competes with them. - There are problems with the structure of Civil Society Advisory Groups as a formal mechanism for advising UN Women,152 which have been implemented in a variety of ways with perhaps some lack of clarity in their purpose.
 In some cases, there is a high level of satisfaction with Civil Society Advisory Groups on both sides.
 In others, there is confusion and dissatisfaction with the role to the point that members have resigned.